regcs/AliceLG/README.md

 The lightfield window is the place where the hologram is rendered.
 It can be opened via a click on the button: _Looking Glass → General → Lightfield Window_.
 After it was opened, move the window to your Looking Glass screen and click the _Looking Glass → General → Toggle Fullscreen Mode_ button, which appeared after the lightfield window was opened.
 Only in fullscreen mode the hologram will be displayed correctly.
 The lightfield window can operate in two modes:

 **Viewport.** In viewport mode, it basically acts like a native Blender viewport in the Looking Glass - except that it displays it as a hologram.
-You can choose between _Auto_ and _Manual_ refresh mode: In _Auto_ mode the hologram is re-rendered everytime something in the scene changes, while in _Manual_ mode the hologram is only rendered if you click the refresh button. _NOTE: Due to the restrictions in the rendering pipeline Blender currently has for addon developers, this mode can be quite slow.
+You can choose between _Auto_ and _Manual_ refresh mode: In _Auto_ mode the hologram is re-rendered everytime something in the scene changes, while in _Manual_ mode the hologram is only rendered if you click the refresh button. _NOTE: Due to the restrictions in the rendering pipeline Blender currently has for add-on developers, this mode can be quite slow.
 Hopefully, their will be a solution for that provided in future versions of Blender._

 **Quilt Viewer.** In the quilt viewer mode, you can load or select a rendered quilt image and display it as a hologram in the Looking Glass.
 So, this mode is basically here to enjoy the fruits of your work.
 Playing animations is not supported ... yet.